-Please complete this simulation.
+Please complete the simulation at this link.

 USE KINEMATIC EQUATIONS TO SOLVE FOR DISPLACEMENT, TIME, VELOCITY AND ACCELERATION OF AN OBJECT

 In this section, you will learn how to use kinematic equations to solve for displacement, time, velocity and acceleration of an object by reading each description.
 Also, short problems to check your understanding are included.